ericadreisbachdeveloper/renegadeadacheng/README.md

 ## This Theme is a Child of HTML5 Blank
 More at http://html5blank.com/

-## Login
-The default Wordpress login form is disabled and hidden from native search to help prevent brute force attacks.
-Log in at `/admin-login/`

 ## Plugins
 The plugins below have been carefully seleted for optimal page speed and security.
 All plugins have been vetted in the <a href="https://wpscan.com/" target="_blank" rel="noopener">Wordpress Vulnerability Database</a> for any unaddressed security holes.